Instant Pot Mushroom Soup for cold winter evenings. Comfortingly thick and tasty with an Indian twist!

 4. Open the pot (picture 4) and stir through the half and half cream.
 Substitute the half and half with 1 cup coconut milk or ½ cup coconut cream if making vegan soup.
 Add chopped parsley and serve hot (picture 5).

-1. It is really delicious.
-Yes, it's the combination of ingredients in the right proportions that works the magic every time.
+1. Delicious: Yes, it's the combination of ingredients in the right proportions that works the magic every time.

-2. It is homemade and you know exactly what's gone into it.
+2. Homemade: You know exactly what's gone into it.
 The same can't be said for readymade soups that come in a tetra pack, obviously.

-3. It's a quick and easy recipe.
-Takes all of 35 minutes from pot to bowl.
+3. Quick and Easy: Takes all of 35 minutes from pot to bowl.

-4. It's customizable.
-You can easily make it vegan by swapping out two ingredients only.
+4. Customizable: You can easily make it vegan by swapping out two ingredients only.

 1. Instead of half and half cream, you can also use heavy cream.
 This will make the soup richer and heavier.